This is what Thomas Cromwell's 16th-century London mansion might have looked like

 However, Holder said his research showed that Cromwell's beliefs seemed to have shifted over time and that back in the 1520s he was a "conventional, traditional, Catholic English gentleman," as evidenced by the presence of a Catholic relic in his former home.

-The mansion was built on land that Cromwell bought from the Austin Friars monastery on Throgmorton Avenue near Liverpool Street, and cost around £1,600 to build from scratch -- or £1.4 million ($1.9 million) in today's terms -- beginning in July 1535.
+The mansion was built on land that Cromwell bought from the Austin Friars monastery on Throgmorton Avenue in the City of London, and cost around £1,600 to build from scratch -- or £1.4 million ($1.9 million) in today's terms -- beginning in July 1535.

 Although many of the details of Cromwell's early life remain uncertain, he was from relatively humble origins and was the son of a tradesman.
 He described himself as a "ruffian" in his early days, and spent a period of time in mainland Europe before his meteoric rise to power in England.